saucelabs/elemental-next/frontend/docs/updated-tips/30-mobile/ruby.md

   - appium
   - sauce labs
 level: 2
-category: mobile
+category: remote
 language: ruby
 ---

-# How To Test Your Mobile App
+# How to Test Your Mobile App

 >==**`!!
 Information on this page is outdated !!`**==
 >